 What Is The Meaning Of ‘Sabai Sabai’?

 Directly translated into English, the word ‘sabai’ (สบาย) means comfortable.
 In Thai, repeating a word twice will put more emphasis on that word or intensify its meaning.
 For example, if someone says the Tom Yum is ‘ped ped’, you should know that the dish is particularly spicy.
 In the case of ‘sabai sabai’ (สบายสบาย), it can therefore be understood as ‘very comfortable’.
-However, it is fair to say that this phrase has a deeper meaning than this translation lets on.
+However, it is fair to say that the sabai meaning and this phrase have a deeper meaning than this translation lets on.

 It is similar to the concept of ‘Gemütlichkeit’ in German, essentially a way to express a feeling of overall comfort or coziness.
 Essentially, it can be seen as a strong feeling of peacefulness.
 You could go on to say that ‘sabai sabai’ is a reflection of Thai culture, conveying this particular feeling.
 So, next time you are sitting on one of Thailand’s amazing island beaches, you will know how to describe the feeling you have.